A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: A Sampling-based Convex Program for Risk-averse preview-based Learning

 \textbf{Proof.} See \cite{bauerle2018stochastic}. $\square$

 We now formally state the entropic risk-averse optimal planning (ERAOP) problem as follows.

-\textbf{Problem 1.} Let the reward function (\ref{eq:8}) be previewed by the RAU module based on preview information for an imaginary MDP $\mu_k^I$.
-Design a preview-based optimal plan ${\pi_k^*}:{S}_k \to {\cal A}$ that minimizes the risk-averse cost function (\ref{eq:9}) for the resulting MPD $\mu_k^I$.
+\textbf{Problem 1.} Let the reward function (\ref{eq:8}) be previewed by the RAU module based on preview information for a local MDP $\mu_k$.
+Design a preview-based optimal plan ${\pi_k^*}:{S}_k \mapsto {\cal A}$ that minimizes the risk-averse cost function (\ref{eq:9}) for the resulting MPD $\mu_k$.
 That is, find ${\pi_k^*}$ that solves

-using only preview information, where ${\cal U}$ is the set of feasible plan policies that assure boundness of the entropic cost.
+using only preview information, where ${\cal U}$ is the set of feasible plan policies that assure the boundness of the entropic cost.

+{ \begin{rem} It is worth noting that the dynamics of MDP are known only probabilistically, which models the aleatory noise that cannot be reduced as more data are collected.
+The probabilistic reward functions learned based on the preview information characterize the epistemic uncertainty, which can be determined with more certainty as more rich data are available.
+In this paper, we assume that the perception system is not under any drift \cite{bitzer2014perceptual} in the performance of perception-based systems, and the uncertainties are caused by unknown behavior of other participants and randomness in traversing between the waypoints. \end{rem} }